 Experience extraordinary Hobart and beyond with its pristine nature, vast open spaces and some of the purest air and water to be found anywhere in the world.
-Shuck an oyster straight from the water whilst sipping a fine local vintage whilst looking out over a natural vista.
+Shuck an oyster straight from the water by the docks, or take your pick from fine local food and vintages whilst looking out over a natural vista.
+Once you're satiated and ready for more, Hobart's wide array of shopping and entertainment offerings will leave you grooving through the nights in awe.

 Just a 20-minute drive from Hobart, Mt Wellington has an amazing view of Hobart and the surrounding scenery - Bruny Island, Tasman Peninsula & more.
 Take in the pristine Tasmanian air as you drive up to the 1272m summit.
 Admire the mountains and check out glacial rock formations like the Organ Pipes.